 Who is the course for?

 This course is for anyone who has a general interest in dentistry and would like to make a career as a Dental Nurse.
 It is available for people already working in a dental practice and also for those looking for a career or career change.

 You can usually work as a trainee dental nurse and study for the diploma in dental nursing without formal academic qualifications but you will normally be required to take a literacy test to ensure you have the necessary language competency.
 The School of Dental Nursing can provide training in English Language if necessary.

 Course Fee: £1400.00 payable in two six monthly instalments (additional examination fee is also payable).

 On gaining the qualification will become a registered Dental nurse which will provide a satisfying career.
 Additionally, it provides an opening to gain additional qualifications working as, for example a Dental Therapist, a Dental Hygienist, a Dental Nurse tutor or a specialist in Dental Radiography.

 Join the School of Dental Nursing to become a qualified and registered Dental Nurse in 12 months and start a career in smile making!

 For informal advice call 0208 993 4500 / email dental[@]schoolofdentalnursing.com

 Dental nursing is vital to any successful dental practice.
 If you have recently attended a dentist as a patient have you ever thought about the people who play a key role in supporting the practitioners who delivered your treatment?
 Have you ever thought about the many career paths available to people who wish to work in a dental practice?
 Or are you already working in a dental practice as a trainee dental nurse and need to gain a formal qualification to be fully qualified?

-So apply today to study our Dental Nursing Training course in Reading with The School of Dental Nursing and gain a highly regarded qualification as an entry to a very worthwhile career within the dental profession.
+So apply today to study our Dental Nursing Training course in West London with The School of Dental Nursing and gain a highly regarded qualification as an entry to a very worthwhile career within the dental profession.
 Please contact us for more details.